Naval Physical and Oceanographic Laboratory

 The Naval Physical and Oceanographic Laboratory or NPOL is a laboratory of the Defence Research and Development Organisation (DRDO), under the Ministry of Defence, India.
 It is situated in Thrikkakara, Kochi, Kerala.
-NPOL is responsible for the Research & Development of sonar systems, technologies for underwater surveillance, study of ocean environment and underwater materials.
+NPOL is responsible for the research and development of sonar systems, technologies for underwater surveillance, study of ocean environment and underwater materials.

 History

-The Indian Naval Physical Laboratory (INPL) was established in Kochi by Indian Navy in 1952.
+The Indian Naval Physical Laboratory (INPL) was established in Kochi by the Indian Navy in 1952.
 It worked initially as a field laboratory for fleet support activities.
-It was merged with DRDO in 1958 and started working on underwater systems.
+It was merged with the Defence Research and Development Organisation (DRDO) in 1958 and started working on underwater systems.
 INPL was rechristened as Naval Physical Oceanographic Laboratory (NPOL).

 Till 1990, NPOL functioned from within the Naval Base in Kochi.
 In 1990, it moved into a new 60 acre campus at Thrikkakara, a suburb of Kochi.
 The new campus has a main technical complex and two residential complexes - SAGAR and VARUNA.
 The technical complex houses the main building, Abhinavam building and several test facilities including an acoustic tank.
 Besides the campus in Thrikkakara, NPOL has an offsite setup of underwater acoustic research facility at Idukki Lake, 100 km east of Kochi.
-Since 1995, NPOL has operated INS Sagardhwani, a 2000-ton Oceanographic research vessel used for oceanographic data collection.
+Since 1995, NPOL has operated INS Sagardhwani, a 2000-ton oceanographic research vessel used for oceanographic data collection.